 Reactive programming is awesome and really makes complex I/O stuff simple.
 However, FRP is totally different approach how you look at the events and programming.
 Such a change in thinking requires good quality materials which can make the learning process simpler and quicker.
 Here’s the list of materials which I’ve read and I’ve found them useful.
 The list is sorted in an order I would like to read it 😉

+However, if you are interested only in free resource this what I can recommend to you.
 I think this talk is a great start for the RxSwift journey.
 Marin Todorov talks about RxSwift at "try!
 Swift NYC".
 The presentation covers basic usage of Reactive extension and how can it helps you in the daily development.

-On the third place, I put the article which is not only for iOS developers.
+On the 5th place, I put the article which is not only for iOS developers.
 The article describes how to use Rx extension and how to start thinking in the reactive way.
 Samples are written in RxJS, but I don’t think it is a problem at all.
 I really recommend it if you’ve already known the basics of RxSwift from previous 2 recommendations.